Excelsior View Camera,

-Semmendinger Cameras, no matter what design, are called The Excelsior.
-This one,
+Semmendinger Cameras, no matter what design, are called The Excelsior - the

-having cone bellows, is referred to here as Excelsior Variation 1, and appears to
+referred to here as Excelsior Variation 2, a

 common Semmendinger design, containing a small chamber below the lens board and

-chamber, is referred to as Excelsior Variation 2.
+tapered bellows, is referred to here as Excelsior Variation 1.

 The Photographer's Friend, Richard Walsl (Baltimore,